 - Consistent areas that are growing well

-These crop related issues may be particularly important to insurance providers as they could use a satellite image to map out areas of losses and quickly calculate claims to farmers when a particular crop fails, or is affected by the natural factors in the environment.
-The satellite imagery could also be used to advise leadership on the optimal areas of infrastructural development and avoid the rich farm land.
+These crop-related issues may be particularly important to insurance providers as they could use a satellite image to map out areas of losses and quickly calculate claims to farmers when a particular crop fails or is affected by the natural factors in the environment.
+The satellite imagery could also be used to advise leadership on the optimal areas of infrastructural development and avoid the rich farmland.

 Who is this information available to?
 That seems to be the big question.
 Many potential solutions (both technological and non-technological) in agriculture may not be considered viable unless they are accessible.
-The maps are also complicated in nature and a small holder farmer earning less than USD 2.5 a day would perhaps need some special assistance in order to interpret and understand the images, as would farmer-facing organizations which want the data for commercial purposes.
+The maps are also complicated in nature and a smallholder farmer earning less than USD 2.5 a day would perhaps need some special assistance in order to interpret and understand the images, as would farmer-facing organizations that want the data for commercial purposes.
 The images may also take some time to be analyzed in a meaningful way they are captured regularly from satellite devices.
 For example, the iSAT0.8 would display the impact of micro-variation on crop productivity.
 The iSAT5 has been designed to give new insights on crop health, while the iSAT30 can scan a whole farm or catchment area cheaply.
 Together, they can shed light on long term trends, as image capture is regular.

-Article by Oliver S. Otieno, the Program Data and Information Manager, AgriFin Accelerate Program, Mercy Corps.
+Oliver S. Otieno, the Program Data and Information Manager, AgriFin Accelerate Program, Mercy Corps.